mvakde/mvakde.github.io/_pages/about.md

 ---
 Hi, I'm Mithil.

 I graduated from IIT Bombay with a B.Tech in Engineering Physics.

-I'm a builder at [LossFunk](https://lossfunk.com/) where I am trying to crack [ARC-AGI](http://arcprize.org/) and spin the result into a company.
+I am trying to crack [ARC-AGI](http://arcprize.org/) and spin the result into a company.

+I started this project as a part of the (now defunct) deeptech accelerator program at [LossFunk](https://lossfunk.com/)

 ---
 Here's my [blog](/blog/)